 In the Windows Credential Manager you will find three types of credentials:

-- Generic credentials: for applications such as OneDrive, Outlook or third-party software.
+- Credenciales genéricas: for applications such as OneDrive, Outlook or third-party software.

-- Web credentials: for websites, more specifically, for browsers like Internet Explorer or classic Edge.
+- Credenciales web: for websites, more specifically, for browsers like Internet Explorer or classic Edge.

 Why doesn't Windows Credential Manager show your password?

-- Enter the Control panel - User account - Credential manager or type “Credential Manager” in the Windows search bar.
+- Enter the Control Panel – User accounts – Credential Manager or type “Credential Manager” in the Windows search bar.

 - Open one of your saved passwords by tapping the arrow on the right.